Posted at 11:14 AM in Economic Development, Evolution, Sociology | Permalink | Comments (0)

 Great article.

-(I blogged about this several days ago but wanted to give my readers a reminder.)
+(I blogged about this several days ago but wanted to remind my readers.)

 Kenneth A. Reynhout is a Ph.D. candidate in Theology and Science at Princeton Theological Seminary, where he is working on a dissertation on Paul Ricoeur’s importance for interdisciplinary theology.
 Mr. Reynhout is a Co-Director of the Science for Ministry Institute."